The 49ers have a rare quartet of 1,000-yard players. Dolphins and Lions could do the same.

 The Dolphins can join that group if rookie De’Von Achane gains 64 yards next week to join teammates Tyreek Hill, Raheem Mostert and Jaylen Waddle with at least 1,000.
 Tua Tagovailoa already has more than 4,000 yards passing.

 The Lions also have an outside shot at it but would need rookie Sam LaPorta to get 136 yards to join Amon-Ra St. Brown, Jahmyr Gibbs and David Montgomery with at least 1,000 yards from scrimmage.
-Jared Goff also has already hit the 4,000-yard mark in passing.
+Jared Goff already has hit the 4,000-yard mark in passing.

 IMPRESSIVE STREAKS